LukasKnuth/bike-track/README.md

 ### Build it

-At the moment, you'll have need to have the *Android SDK*, *Platform 3.2* and the *Google APIs* for that platform to successfully build the source yourself.
+At the moment, you'll need to have the *Android SDK*, *Platform 3.2* and the *Google APIs* for that platform, to successfully build the source yourself.

 Build scripts and other helpers *may* follow.